YunoHost/doc/pages/04.applications/10.docs/prettynoemiecms/app_prettynoemiecms.md

 ## Configuration

-How to configure this app: by an admin panel at: `your.domain.tld/your_path/admin`
+Configure this app with the admin panel: `your.domain.tld/your_path/admin`

 ### Try it !